AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Ability to manually set an invoice's payment date - ADDED

 = 2.2.1 =
 * Add note for successful notification emails - ADDED
 * Link to remote subscription from the subscriptions page - ADDED